abhishekkafle/NeVortex/README.md

 - You are free to view, use, and contribute to the code for **non-commercial** purposes.
 - Commercial use, resale, or redistribution is **not permitted** without explicit permission.
-- This allows NeVortex to remain collaborative and open during its early research phase,
-  while preserving the option to transition into a commercial product in the future.

 The full license text is available in the `LICENSE` file.